UK arms export: Criticism

+Prince Andrew, during his tenure as the UK's Special Representative for International Trade and Investment, faced significant controversy regarding his role in fostering arms deals with Saudi Arabia, particularly in relation to alleged bribery and corruption involving BAE Systems.
+In 2010, BAE Systems pleaded guilty in a United States court to charges of false accounting and making misleading statements in connection with the sales.
+An investigation by the British Serious Fraud Office into the deal was discontinued after political pressure from the Saudi and British governments.

 UK arms exports have long been criticised by anti-arms trade organisations, which argue that these exports are primarily going to political repressive regimes.
 In a 2018 interview with The Independent, Campaign Against Arms Trade (CAAT) spokesperson Andrew Smith claimed that the second May ministry was "actively arming and supporting many of the regimes that even it believes are responsible for terrible human rights abuses" through granting arms export licenses to UK firms which allowed them to export arms to these nations.
 British campaigners against the UK arms trade have claimed the government system for overseeing arms exports contains little oversight and no controls over how exported arms are used once they are sold.
 In April 2020, CAAT claimed that their analyses indicated that in 2019 UK firms sold arms worth £1.3bn to 26 out of the 48 nations classified as "not free" by Freedom House.
 CAAT also stated that the sale of weaponry increased by 300% from 2018.

 A major point of criticism regarding UK arms exports have been the sale of UK-made military equipment to the Armed Forces of Saudi Arabia, which have been used in the Saudi-led intervention in the Yemeni civil war.
 Saudi forces have been accused of committing numerous atrocities during the intervention in the Yemeni civil war.
 In June 2020, amidst criticism of US police forces' response to the George Floyd protests, the UK government was threatened with an ultimately unrealised lawsuit over the export of riot control equipment to the United States.
 The UK government has also faced numerous legal challenges over its decisions to grant export licenses for firms selling arms to Saudi Arabia.